All Episodes

 Look, we put together a strategy that's narrowed in focus that our allies and our military and our civilian leadership thinks will work, and I'm assuming it's going to work.

-This strategy's gonna work, so just back off.
+So just back off.

-And plugs wasn't through.
+Plugs wasn't through.

-Diane Sawyer then said, Well, Senator McCain and the Republicans and many others have been saying to set a targeted withdrawal date only emboldens enemies and dispirits allies, does it?
+Diane Sawyer then said, well, Senator McCain and the Republicans and many others have been saying to set a targeted withdrawal date only emboldens enemies and dispirits allies, does it?

 I don't know how it does either of those things.

-First of all, embolden the enemy how there'll be over a hundred thousand American troops, a hundred and thirty-five thousand NATO and allied troops in the region.
+There'll be over 100,000 American troops, 135,000 NATO and allied troops in the region.

-He meant twenty eleven, but he said uh he said two thousand three.
+He meant 2011, but he said he said 2003.

 John in Cape Coral, Florida, welcome to the EIB network, sir.